jrlhost/481-Bookdown-Example/README.md

 <ol type="a">
   <li>
 Click the green "Use this template" button in GitHub.
-Give it your own name, something like BookdownExample.
-Please make it a Private repo instead of public.
+Give it your own name, something like BookdownExample. <del>Please make it a Private repo instead of public.</del>--Never mind about making it private.
+Apparently with a free account it won't let you create the GitHub Pages part if its private.
+So just leave this as public.
+(On a related note, you can request a Pro account for free as part of GitHub for education: https://education.github.com/discount_requests/student_application)
   </li>
  </ol>